-| Funding programmes | Graduate Center for Postdocs
+| Funding programmes | Graduate Centre for Postdocs

 bidt background

-Graduate Center for Postdocs
+Graduate Centre for Postdocs

 The funding programme supports postdocs in developing an independent research profile, and helps with networking and further qualification in the field of digitalisation.